semperton/multi-base/README.md

 - Base85 RFC 1924

 ## Usage
-Multibase transcoders are able to convert any (binary) string.
+Multibase transcoders are able to convert any arbitrary data.
 Use them as URL / MD5 shorteners, password generators, Base64 alternatives...

 ```php